-- Open Market Cap of £60,000.
+- Open Market Cap of £50,000.
 Available for up to the first four years of Guernsey residence.
-Requires the purchase of an open market property within 12 months before or after taking up permanent residence.
-The purchase must generate minimum document duty or anti-avoidance duty of £50,000 (property cost of £1.4m).
-From 1 January 2024, where an individual pays at least £50,000 document duty (under the document duty anti-avoidance provisions) to purchase the entire share capital of a company that holds the open market property, they may claim the open market tax cap. - Foreign income tax cap of £160,000.
+Requires the purchase and occupation of an open market property within 12 months before or after becoming tax resident.
+The purchase must generate minimum document duty of £50,000 (property cost of £1.4m) - Foreign income tax cap of £130,000.
 This is for non-Guernsey source income only.
 Guernsey source income remains subject to 20% tax.
-Guernsey bank interest is not considered Guernsey source. - Annual tax cap of £320,000.
+Guernsey bank interest is not considered Guernsey source. - Annual tax cap of £260,000.
 A global cap utilised by individuals with substantial Guernsey source income. - The "Standard Charge".
-This is currently £40,000 per annum and is available by election in place of worldwide income disclosure, for those who are broadly, "part-time" tax resident on the Island. - Alderney tax cap, available only until 2025, is a maximum of £65,000 tax in any tax year. - Alderney property tax cap of £60,000 is available for 2025 onward, the requirement being payment of a minimum £50,000 document duty, share transfer duty or leasehold duty on the purchase of an Alderney residential property after 1 January 2025.
-The individual must take up permanent residence in Alderney either 12 months before or after purchase.
-The cap is available for the first year of permanent residence and the following three years.
+This is currently £40,000 per annum and is available by election in place of worldwide income disclosure, for those who are broadly, "part-time" tax resident on the Island.